The trees, which are unlike any I’ve seen before.

 Forest Library Bar, which serves excellent sangria in a quiet, book-filled atmosphere.
 You can borrow any book off the shelf to read while you’re there.
 (I read Paris versus New York.)
 The adorable square-shaped vehicles.
 Don’t these trucks look like children’s toys?
 Attention to design, thoughtfulness, cleanliness, and customer service. …Like these folding purse-holder thingies at Starbucks, for keeping your bag off the ground.
 (Why don’t they have these in the rest of the world?!
 Probably because people would break and/or steal them.
 Apparently Japan is the only place that gets to have nice things.)

-This highly effective water fountain, which shoots water straight into the air, so your mouth need never come anywhere near the faucet.
+This wonderful water fountain, which shoots water straight in the air so your mouth need never come anywhere near the faucet.

 I know it looks grimy, but bear with me.

 If you turn the triangular knob all the way to the left, the water shoots super high (like over 10 feet!).
-Truly, this may have been one of the things that impressed me most about Japan: mastery of public water fountain design.
+Truly, this was one of the things that impressed me most about Japan: mastery of public water fountain design.

 The way restaurant food always comes out looking exactly like it does on the menu.
 They have these plastic food displays outside so you can see what to expect.

 (Not that this food looks very good—Japan is not the place to get pizza—but it suffices as an example of the displays.)